 Subscribe to Portada daily Sports Marketing Updates!

-What does it take to be a succesful sports marketer in today's environment?
+What does it take to be a successful sports marketer in today’s environment?

-D.D:"Today’s communications industry experts (whether sports dedicated or anything else) must have a never-ending desire and dedication to learn and evolve.
-It’s simply not possible to know everything that’s going on, and where things are going next, so reading and talking to people (industry experts and every day consumers) that bring different thoughts, capabilities, and even questions are the best way to stay as up to speed on trends and opportunities to break through and engage fans as marketers."
+D.D: “Today’s communications industry experts (whether sports dedicated or anything else) must have a never-ending desire and dedication to learn and evolve.
+While it’s not possible to know everything that’s going on, and where things are going next, reading and talking to people (industry experts and everyday consumers) that bring different thoughts, capabilities, and even questions are the best way to stay as up to speed on trends and opportunities to break through and engage fans as marketers.”